ezchx/gta_self_driving_car/README.md

 # Grand Theft Auto Vice City Self Driving Car

-Train a VGG neural network to control the vehicles in Grand Theft Auto Vice City.
+Trains a VGG neural network to control the vehicles in Grand Theft Auto Vice City.
 Runs with Ubuntu 16.04, Python 3.6, Keras, and TensorFlow.

 Step 1 – Install GTA Vice City
 Install PlayOnLinux and Wine on your computer.
 Set up an account on Steam and purchase GTA VC.
 Configure Wine to emulate a virtual desktop of 800 x 600 and position the window in the upper left corner of your screen.